Rilmxp/Veggie-Menu/README.md

 3. **Login**: login form where registered users can access their personal account by providing their credentials.

-4. **SingleRecipe**: it displays full recipe information such as description, ingredients and cooking instructions.
+4. **Single Recipe**: it displays full recipe information such as description, ingredients and cooking instructions.
 Can be accessed by clicking on any recipe card.

 5. **Account**: can be accessed only upon registration.
 It displays user information, their favorite recipes and a button to cancel their account,
-6. **Error**: displayed whenever the user inserts invalid route information directly on the url.
+6. **Error Page**: displayed whenever the user inserts invalid route information directly on the url.

 ---